 - Immunization verification according to state guideline requirements.

 - Screenings: vision, hearing, and scoliosis

 DONATIONS GREATLY APPRECIATED.
-Hand Sanitizer, Cleaning wipes, Tissues, Masks, Snacks, Juice, Ginger ale, Medium or Large non-sterile non latex gloves, Batteries AA-AAA, Alcohol Pads, Eye drops, Cough drops.
+Hand Sanitizer, Cleaning wipes, Tissues, Masks, Snacks, Juice, Ginger ale, Small bottled water, Medium or Large non-sterile non latex gloves, Batteries AA-AAA, Alcohol Pads, Eye drops, Cough drops.
 Thank You!!!

 If your student has a chronic illness, please fill out the appropriate form (Action Plan and have it signed by their Physician) and return it to me.
 A new action plan must be submitted each school year.
 If your child needs medication while he or she is at school, whether it be a prescribed medication or an over the counter medication, a Request for Administration of Medication must be filled out and returned to me as well.
 The medication must be in the original bottle (pharmacy will gladly give a second bottle with label for schools) and brought in by a parent/guardian.